It Isn't Possible to Use Ratios of T4:T3 or Predict T3 Dosage

 There is a very simple argument that shows that maintaining a simplistic ratio of T4 to T3 of 4:1 is not going to work for all people.

-This argument is absolutely solid and supported by mountains of patient experiences.
+This argument is supported by mountains of patient experiences.

-Q2: Can you predict how much T3 someone might need if they were on a certain dose of T4 before than lowered their TSH?
+Can you predict how much T3 someone might need if they were on a certain dose of T4 before when they switch to T3?

 I will say that most thyroid patients do well with T3 dosages in the range of 40 to 80 mcg per day.
 Some few need less and a few need more than this.